 Have you crossed the task of sleeping in an old grain silo off your bucket list?
 This is a rustic experience, and for one night the kids might love it.
 At the Seven Springs Lodge located on the same property as the Rattlesnake Saloon, you can do just that.
 They also have two cabins for rent, as well as primitive camping anywhere you would like to set up on their 5,500 Acres and RV hookups.
 Want to bring your horse?
 Not a problem, horses are even welcome at the Saloon until 5pm when alcohol sales begin therefore all horses need to be safe in the barn.
 Don’t have a horse but want the kids to ride for a few hours?
 Contact the management at Seven Springs to arrange for a half-day or all-day horseback ride on the property.
 This must be pre-arranged prior to your arrival, Lodge Rates can be previewed here.

 While in the area, why not visit the world’s only Coon Dog Cemetery?
 Come Labor Day weekend to enjoy a one of a kind Coon Dog Celebration.
 Have a movie night and watch Sweet Home Alabama, look for the scene where Melanie visits Bear in the Coon Dog Cemetery, this was a depiction of the real place right here in North Alabama!

 Did you know some of the greatest music and musicians hail from Muscle Shoals?
-If you have Netflix, you need to take a look at the award-winning Muscle Shoals documentary before you tour the area.
+If you have time, you need to take a look at the award-winning Muscle Shoals documentary before you tour the area.
 A visit to the Alabama Music Hall of Fame will amaze you when you learn all that came from this part of north Alabama!